News & Media

 Congratulations to Team TLC NYC Director Ilze Thielmann, winner of a Kindness is Cool award from the Luisa Diaz Foundation

-Ilze will be honored at the MAG Gala 2023 at the Plaza, 768 5th Avenue NYC, on May 18.
+Ilze was honored at the MAG Gala 2023 at the Plaza, 768 5th Avenue NYC, on May 18.

 Team TLC NYC is an all-volunteer organization that has been greeting and assisting asylum seekers arriving in NYC since June 2019.
 Founded by Vinnie Elizabeth, who was inspired by Team Brownsville, and later led by Margaret Seiler, TTLC ramped up in 2022 under Ilze's leadership.